TutsWiki/source/content/java/postgresql.md

     ![PostgreSQL Data Store](/images/Java/postgresql-data-dir.jpg "Data Store")

-    - Enter the password for the Root User: `__postgres__`.
+    - Enter the password for the Root User: postgres.
 Do enter it carefully, because this is the root password.

     ![PostgreSQL Password](/images/Java/postgresql-password.jpg "Password")